1. Home

 • Current grade in the Gradebook if there is (also known as the ‘Grades’ menu which is invisible to your students and is not the identical with UNIT-e)

-Screenshot of the 'Grade' section (highlighted) in the Grading window of a student submission.
+Screenshot of the ‘Grade’ section (highlighted) within the Grading window.

 Feedback